 Permit Fees Waived

-Permit inspection and plan check fees will be waived for property owners who use the Pre-Approved ADU plans, an estimated savings of $2,525.
+Plan check fees will be waived for property owners who use the Pre-Approved ADU plans.

 Follow the steps at the left to apply for a building permit using the Pre-Approved ADU plans.